-What is the “Short Circuit/Overload Protection” function of the drivers and how to disable it?
+What is the “Short Circuit/Overload Protection” function of the drivers and how can it be disabled?

 The Short Circuit/Overload Protection is one of the functions of the “Premium series” Hi-Line drivers.